naeonDevelopment/seacore-website/Documentation/SEO and AI Search/README.md

-## FleetCore Website – SEO and AI Search Optimizations
+## fleetcore Website – SEO and AI Search Optimizations

 This document audits the invisible SEO and AI search improvements implemented in the repository, explains how each works in this codebase, and notes recommended follow‑ups.